ILIAS-eLearning/ILIAS/docs/development/database-updates.md

 concerned with potentially heavy tasks on the database, that might be performed in the background while the system already is productive again.

-Both variations are triggered via the [setup](src/Setup/README.md), so make sure you have a basic understanding of how the setup works before looking into updating the database.
+Both variants are triggered by the [setup](src/Setup/README.md), so make sure you have a basic understanding of how the setup works before looking into updating the database.